zlogic/mendix-docs/content/en/docs/control-center/apps/entitlements.md

 Mendix cloud tokens are annual capacity-based virtual credits that allow you to provision and allocate any Mendix [cloud resource pack](/developerportal/deploy/mendix-cloud-deploy/#resource-pack) for your Mendix Cloud deployments.

+To use cloud tokens, you need to enable self-service.
+If you want to enable self-service or have questions about cloud tokens, contact your Customer Success Manager (CSM).

+{{% alert color="info" %}}
+If you previously worked with cloud credits, please note that cloud tokens have now replaced cloud credits.
 Cloud tokens will be available as a product on the Mendix pricelist, starting in early 2025.

-{{% alert color="info" %}}
-If you previously enabled cloud credits, please note that cloud tokens have now replaced cloud credits.
 One cloud credit is equivalent to ten cloud tokens.
 For more information, see the [Transition from Cloud Credits to Cloud Tokens](#cloud-tokens-faq).
 {{% /alert %}}

-To use cloud tokens, you need to enable self-service.
-If you want to enable self-service or have questions about cloud tokens, contact your Customer Success Manager (CSM).

 {{% alert color="info" %}}
 From now on, you can only purchase and provision standard, premium, and premium plus cloud resource packs, not legacy resource packs.
 The cloud tokens for legacy resource packs that you already purchased will be credited back to your account if you deprovision an environment.